snowkidind/snowpass/README.md

 ## Get a box

 Get a raspberry pi or similar ubuntu device rolling.
-You can test this without using a cloud instance, but be warned, there is a known issue synchronizing signal with anything on a digital ocean domain.
+You can test this with using a cloud instance, but be warned, there is a known issue synchronizing signal with anything on a digital ocean domain.
 With that in mind, the process here will be described to that spec.

 ## Get an alternate Twilio phone number